kdcouture/data-structures-and-algorithms/README.md

 Peek() - Looks at the top element.
 Enqueue(T data) - Inserts an element in the back of the queue.
 Dequeue() - Removes the element in the front of queue.

 ---
+### Animal, Dog, Cat

+These classes are holders for the name and type of animal in the shelter.

+---
 ### Node